 Let’s take a look at my expenses.

-As usual, rent is the biggest expense but the aforementioned healthcare costs jump into 2nd place with a bang.
+As usual, rent is the biggest expense.
+The aforementioned healthcare costs jump into 2nd place with a bang.

 In 3rd place, I have other savings.
-Some people might see this as something that should be included in the savings rate as it’s mostly money that’s going towards a future down payment on a house; something that will positively impact my net worth and future cash flow.
+Some people might see this as something that should be included in the savings rate.
+It’s mostly money that’s going towards a future down payment on a house; something that will positively impact my net worth and future cash flow.

 My car expense is next and is simply my car payment.
 I’m hoping I can get that paid off before the end of 2018 especially if I throw some extra money at it.
 That extra cash flow would be pretty awesome to see and would certainly improve my savings rate.

-I was pretty surprised by my restaurant expenses this month but I guess the fiancee and I went to lunch a few times too many although they were all good meals so I don’t feel too bad about it.
-Restaurants were right above groceries for the month so it’s clear that I could probably tighten up the hatch on the eating out part of my life but it is something I really enjoy.
+I was pretty surprised by my restaurant expenses this month.
+I guess the fiancee and I went to lunch a few times too many.
+They were all good meals so I don’t feel too bad about it.
+Restaurants were right above groceries for the month.
+It’s clear that I could probably tighten up the hatch on the eating out part of my life.
+However, it is something I really enjoy.
 In fact, I had a pretty great brunch right just the other day that I’m still thinking about.

 There’s nothing exciting in the rest of the stuff – just normal monthly expenses.
 I had a few birthdays and events that required some gifts and I’m always eager to make other people happy.

-On a side note, I really need to check on my internet bill and see if I can get that reduced as it seems to be going up every six months these days.
+On a side note, I really need to check on my internet bill.
+I want to see if I can get that reduced.
+It seems to be going up every six months these days.

 June is up next and an exciting month from a dividend perspective.
-One of my funds that normally doesn’t pay until December paid a small dividend and also a long-term capital gain so I’ve already received a nice 1k+ payment in one of my tax-advantaged accounts.
-That’s always nice to see although most of it was the long-term cap gain which I won’t track as a dividend but it’s always nice to get more shares.
-The rest of the cash should starting flowing in soon and will be reinvested into more securities to keep that growth coming.
+One of my funds that normally doesn’t pay until December paid a small dividend and also a long-term capital gain.
+I’ve already received a nice 1k+ payment in one of my tax-advantaged accounts.
+That’s always nice to see although most of it was the long-term cap gain.
+That I won’t track as a dividend but it’s always nice to get more shares.
+The rest of the cash should starting flowing in soon.
+Those will be reinvested into more securities to keep that growth coming.

-June is also a three paycheck month which should help the savings rate although I also had some added expenses in the form of an engagement ring which will reduce it just a bit!
+June is also a three paycheck month which should help the savings rate.
+I already had some added expenses in the form of an engagement ring which will reduce it just a bit!

 How was your savings rate for the month.
 Any unexpected costs derail it?